juwa0/Website-Birthday-Invitation/README.md

 ## 📂 Project Structure

-Here’s an overview of the project's key files and their roles:
+Here’s an overview of the project's key files and what they do:

 ```bash
 bdayinv.py
 ```
-- This is the heart of the project!
-It contains the main code and functions powering the website.
+- This contains the main code and functions powering the website.

 ```bash
 .jpg / .gif files
 ```
-- These files bring the party to life with fun images and hilarious GIFs! 🎉
+- These files bring the party to life with fun images and GIFs!

 ```bash
 requirements.txt